 This Code of Ethics is intended to provide guidelines for GIS (geographic information system) professionals.
+The Code of Ethics the GISCI uses was developed by Will Craig and the URISA Certification Committee in 2003.
 It should provide a basis for evaluating their work from an ethical point of view.
 By heeding this code, GIS professionals will help to preserve and enhance public trust in the discipline.

 This code is based on the ethical principle of always treating others with respect and never merely as a means to an end: i.e., deontology.
 It requires us to consider the impact of our actions on other persons and to modify our actions to respect the respect and concern we have for them.
 It emphasizes our obligations to other people, to our colleagues and the profession, to our employers, and to society as a whole.
 Those obligations provide the organizing structure for these guidelines.